Do-It-Yourself Mr. Bean: Part Two

 Unable to fit all of his purchases and himself into his Mini, Bean decides to drive it from the armchair atop the roof, using ropes to control the steering wheel and gear stick, and a broom to manage the pedals.
 Everything goes smoothly until Bean is diverted down a steep hill.
 He loses the broom's head trying to apply the brakes, and continues down the hill before eventually crashing into the rear of a lorry delivering mattresses and pillows.

 Back at his flat, Bean begins to redecorate.
 He cuts out a chunk of wall with a reciprocating saw and uses it to fill the kitchen window, unknowingly cutting through a telephone cable and several pictures in the process.
 He then begins to paint the living room, using Teddy as a makeshift paintbrush.
-Eventually, Bean decides to cover every object in the flat with newspaper and then blow up the tin of paint with a firework.
-Just before the firework detonates, Hubert returns to Bean's flat to collect his hat.
-Bean returns to find the flat completely painted save for a patch of wall in the shape of Hubert reaching for his hat.
+Eventually, Bean decides to cover every object in the flat with newspaper, and then blow up the tin of paint with a firework.
+However, unbeknownst to him while he runs out to cover his ears, Hubert returns to the flat to get his hat, which is inside when the firework goes off.
+Bean returns to find the flat completely painted except for a patch of wall in the shape of Hubert reaching for his hat when he was about to leave.